Sigvaldi Guðjónsson

-Sigvaldi Guðjónsson (born 4 July 1994) is an Icelandic handball player for Kolstad Håndball and the Icelandic national team.
+Sigvaldi Guðjónsson (born 4 July 1994) is an Icelandic handball player for TSV Hannover-Burgdorf and the Icelandic national team.

 In addition to regular handball, he also plays beach handball.

 He participated at the 2019 World Men's Handball Championship.

 He moved to Denmark at the age of ten, and came up through the Århus Håndbold academy.
 In the 2011-12 he won the Danish youth championship with the club.
 In the 2013-14 he played for the Danish 1st Division team Vejle Håndbold.

 In 2014 he joined Bjerringbro-Silkeborg.
 After a season there, he returned to Århus Håndbold, where he played for the next three seasons.